 Note: This page contains side effects data for the generic drug hydrocortisone / lidocaine topical.
 It is possible that some of the dosage forms included below may not apply to the brand name RectaGel HC.

 It is possible that some side effects of RectaGel HC may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to hydrocortisone / lidocaine topical: cream, gel/jelly, lotion, pad

-Along with its needed effects, hydrocortisone / lidocaine topical may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, hydrocortisone / lidocaine topical may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking hydrocortisone / lidocaine topical:Incidence not known
+If any of the following side effects occur while taking hydrocortisone / lidocaine topical, check with your doctor immediately:Incidence not known

 - Burning or stinging sensation of the skin